 Zagreb’s population is close to one million.
 As this trip continues, I’ll compare it to other Central and Eastern European cities on my itinerary – Ljubljana, Prague, Budapest, and Vienna.

 The soaring twin towers of the Cathedral of the Assumption of the Blessed Virgin Mary in the Kaptol District are exquisite!
 One tower is undergoing renovation and the process could last for many years.
 The the 11th century Treasury of Zagreb is next to the cathedral.

 I visited Mirogoj Cemetery Park, another major landmark in Zagreb.
 Austrian Architect Hermann Bollé designed the beautiful main building, arcades, and entryway church.
 The cemetery inters members of all religious groups.
 Many famous Croatians are buried there.
 It has dense, lush gardens and is really a beautiful place!

-Stumbled on a brochure about a ballet at the Croatian National Theater tomorrow evening and bought a ticket.
-“As part of the traditional coöperation with the Zagreb Music Biennale, the Ballet of the Croatian National Theatre will, for the first time, première a triple bill for the 27th Zagreb Music Biennale – choreographed by a welcome guest, Edward Clug – Art Director of SNG Maribor Ballet – to the music of Claude Debussy and Igor Stravinsky.”
-Sounds divine and the Theater is a fantastic old building!
+I stumbled on a brochure about a ballet at the Croatian National Theater tomorrow evening and bought a ticket.
+“As part of its traditional coöperation with the Zagreb Music Biennale, the Ballet of the Croatian National Theatre will, for the first time, première a triple bill for the 27th Zagreb Music Biennale – choreographed by a welcome guest, Edward Clug – Art Director of Maribor Slovene National Theatre (SNG) Ballet – to the music of Claude Debussy and Igor Stravinsky.”
+Sounds divine and the Theater is in a fantastic old building!

 Thursday, I leave Zagreb via train and head to Rijeka (rye-ache-ah).
 Rijeka is Croatia’s main seaport and a favorite vacation spot for many Europeans.